google/supl-client/README.md

 Suplclient is sample code to access supl.google.com

+## Requirement
+Make sure protoc binary is installed at /usr/local/bin/protoc Can be installed easily by the following command on Linux sudo apt-get install libprotobuf-java protobuf-compiler For MacOS and Windows, we might need to change the pom.xml or manually complie the proto object file.

 ## Basic Usage
 git clone this repo
 use Intellij to import pom.xml and run this project.